github/docs/content/code-security/codeql-cli/getting-started-with-the-codeql-cli/preparing-your-code-for-codeql-analysis.md

 The {% data variables.product.prodname_codeql_cli %} includes extractors to create databases for non-compiled languages—specifically, JavaScript (and TypeScript), Python, and Ruby.
 These extractors are automatically invoked when you specify JavaScript, Python, or Ruby as the `--language` option when executing `database create`.
 When creating databases for these languages you must ensure that all additional dependencies are available.

-{% note %}
+> [!NOTE]

-**Note:** When you run `database create` for JavaScript, TypeScript, Python, and Ruby, you should not specify a `--command` option.
+> When you run `database create` for JavaScript, TypeScript, Python, and Ruby, you should not specify a `--command` option.
 Otherwise this overrides the normal extractor invocation, which will create an empty database.
 If you create databases for multiple languages and one of them is a compiled language, use the `--no-run-unnecessary-builds` option to skip the command for the languages that don’t need to be compiled.

-{% endnote %}

 ### JavaScript and TypeScript